dvillaj/Environment-Pandas/README.md

 It's mandatory that the Docker Image with JupyterLab exists in DockerHub so the DockerHub Action had to be executed.

-After this GitHub Actions ends, you can access to JupyterLab with the following url: http://`<duckdns's domain>`.duckdns.org
+To access to JupyterLab on DigitalOcean use the following url: http://`<duckdns's domain>`.duckdns.org

+This action have to be executed manually

+**NOTE: If you execute this action more than one time, the previous droplet in DigitalOcean will be destroy so your personal notebooks too.
+Be careful and save your work to a personal github repo first.**